 However, no ingredient can surpass plantain, a common and iconic component of Dominican cuisine.
 It can be cooked in various ways to make all kinds of dishes with astonishing flavors and textures.

 The following sections will reveal to you more about the flavors, famous dishes, and unique traits of this Caribbean cuisine.
 Now let’s move on to discover Cuban food.

 Everything You Need To Know About Cuban Food

 Similar to the Dominican Republic, Cuba is one of the earliest colonies of Spain in the Caribbean region.
 A long-lasting history of colonization has had a significant impact on the food culture of this country.

 For the mentioned reason, Spanish cuisine is the deep root of Cuban food, which is a mixture of Spanish, Caribbean, African, and Spanish cuisines.
 The immigrants and Spanish brought many spices, ingredients, and cooking techniques to the country.(2)

 Also, there was a large group of Chinese immigrants who moved to the country in the Havana area in the middle of the 19th century.
 Therefore, the food in this region features some traits of Chinese cuisine.

-However, the history of colonization is not the sole factor that forms Cuban cuisine nowadays.
-Its development is also affected by the tropical climate and geological traits of the country.
+However, the history of colonization is not the sole factor that forms various Cuban dishes nowadays.
+Their development is also affected by the country’s tropical climate and geological traits.